 - Beverages: water (add lemon or infuse with other fruit), coffee, teas (avoid drinking calories)

 Remember, if you need help figuring out your own way of eating for fat loss, consider FASTer Way To Fat Loss coached by Amanda Tress.
 This program has been highly effective for hundreds of women!

 p.s.
-FASTer Way to Fat Loss is a 6 Week Boot Camp that Utilizes Carb Cycling and Intermittent Fasting – HIGHLY effective program!
+FASTer Way to Fat Loss is an 8 Week Boot Camp that Utilizes Carb Cycling and Intermittent Fasting – HIGHLY effective program!